manpagez: man pages & more

 that read packets to return within a limited period of time,

-ported, and, on other platforms, the timer doesn't start until
+supported, and, on other platforms, the timer doesn't start

-at least one packet arrives.
-This means that the packet buffer
+until at least one packet arrives.
+This means that the packet

-timeout should NOT be used, for example, in an interactive
+buffer timeout should NOT be used, for example, in an

-application to allow the packet capture loop to ``poll'' for
+interactive application to allow the packet capture loop to

-user input periodically, as there's no guarantee that a call
+``poll'' for user input periodically, as there's no guarantee

 The packet buffer timeout is set with pcap_set_timeout().